The Proud Guardian of Pomoravlje

 ABOVE: The stone megalith from which Petrus got its name

 Petrus, now mostly in ruins, once comprised two distinct areas.
-The first was a broader urban section in the shape of an irregular hexagon, surrounded by walls up to a meter thick.
-The second area, known as the “small town,” was a citadel with a donjon tower perched atop Bula Hill at an elevation of around 320 meters, protected on the western side by an artificial dry moat.
-Recent archaeological excavations uncovered a grand hall with painted walls and a brick floor in the southeastern part of the small town.
+The first was a larger urban section shaped like an irregular hexagon, surrounded by walls that were up to one meter thick.
+The second area, known as the Small Town, featured a citadel with a donjon tower situated atop Bula Hill, which rises to an elevation of approximately 320 meters and is protected on the western side by an artificial dry moat.
+Recent archaeological excavations have uncovered a grand hall with painted walls and a brick floor in the southeastern part of the Small Town.

-Beneath the fortress lie a hermit’s cave and the remains of two monastic complexes, one dedicated to Saint John the Beheaded and the other to Saint Mary Blaga.
-The larger Petrus area is recognised and protected by the Republic of Serbia as an Immovable Cultural Monument of Great Importance.
-Besides the fortress, the area includes 21 religious sites with visible remains and another 23 known only through local legends.
+Beneath the fortress lies a hermit’s cave and the remnants of two monastic complexes: one dedicated to Saint John the Beheaded and the other to Saint Mary Blaga.
+The larger Petrus area is recognised and protected by the Republic of Serbia as an immovable cultural monument of great importance.
+In addition to the fortress, the area encompasses 21 religious sites with visible remains and another 23 known only through local legends.

 ABOVE LEFT: Sunset over Petrus